IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "12"

-variableDefinition "The average of the means of the frequency domain signals of the body acceleration in the Y -axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the frequency domain signals of the body acceleration in the Y-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.006237000  to   0.524187687"
+rangeOfValues      "-0.989034304057971  to  0.524187686888889"

 [,45]